buhrmi/svelte-poker/README.md

 A poker game written in [Svelte](https://svelte.dev) featuring [Standardized Hand Histories](https://hh-specs.handhistory.org)

+Excuse the overall clumsiness of the code.
+It can only improve over time.

 ## License

-This code DOES NOT come with a license to use or redistribute.
+Sooo, this is a bit awkward, but this code DOES NOT come with a license to use or redistribute.
+Sorry.
 We're selling a license as part of a package that also includes access to our backend, game server, and crypto-currency integration service.
-If that sounds like something you'd want, please visit https://rocksolid.dev and get in touch.
+If that sounds interesting to you, please visit https://rocksolid.dev and get in touch.

 ## What's new?